Consensys/doc.rollups/docs/HowTo/Monitoring.md

 A summary of the steps to store ConsenSys Rollups metrics in a Prometheus database is as follows:

 1. Install Prometheus.
-2. Create a `prometheus.yml` configuration file to to pull metrics from ConsenSys Rollups.
+2. Create a `prometheus.yml` configuration file to pull metrics from ConsenSys Rollups.
    For example, add the following YAML fragment to the `scrape_configs` block of the `prometheus.yml` file:

     !!! example "Example configuration"